yneves/node-bauer-sql/README.md

 select.order("one","two DESC")
 // same as
 select.group("one").group("two DESC")
-// produes ORDER BY one, two DESC
+// produces ORDER BY one, two DESC
 ```

 ### .limit